Want to build a solid cyber threat prevention strategy for your organization?

 While most of the cybercrimes listed can be carried out through the web – and often are – there are some that are particular to the browsing experience.
 Drive-by-downloads, for instance, use browser vulnerabilities to download malware through active browser code.
 These attacks occur automatically, merely by browsing on an infected website, without any further action required on the user’s part.

 Drive-by attacks can take many different forms.
-In one scenario, known as malvertising, criminals place malicious or malware-laden advertisements on a legitimate, ad-supported website.
+In one scenario, known as malvertising, cyber criminals place malicious or malware-laden advertisements on a legitimate, ad-supported website.
 In many cases, the endpoint device can become infected even if users don’t click on the ad.
 Cryptojacking is another type of drive-by-download attack.
-As cryptocurrencies like Bitcoin become increasingly popular, enterprising miners have begun planting cryptojacking scripts on websites, allowing them to harness their victim’s computing power to mine cryptocurrency.
+As cryptocurrencies like Bitcoin become increasingly popular, enterprising miners have begun planting cryptojacking scripts on websites, which allow them to harness the victim’s computing power to mine cryptocurrency.
 Again, no installation is required.